MShirshekar/NLP-response-query/README.md

 I append queries to the dataset's content feature to create a vector with one dimension (2438 * 1) and then calculate the tf-idf score for each word in vector and for each record. after obtaining the vector representation tf-idf, return names of 10 books that has the highest cosine similarity with desired query (I calculate the cosine similarity of each query and all books' content).
-To sum up, I return names of 10 highest similar books with each of the queries
+**To sum up**, I return names of 10 highest similar books with each of the queries